miklevin/MikeLev.in/_posts/2024-11-19-pipeline-workflow.md

 I have perhaps never had a more important work journal entry.
 Everything is about workflows.
 More particularly, they are about pipeline workflows.
 I will avoid a rabbit hole of explanation, suffice to say google Unix pipes.
-Is that still a verb?
-I am often perplexed at how the times are a'changing.
-Anyhoo, it comes down to:
+Is google still a verb?
+I am so often perplexed that I hardly feel the need to Google.
+How the times are a'changing.
+It's the best time in history to be an SEO because in a few years, it's no longer SEO.
+It's some sort of AI-whisperer.
+And not in that wacky spoken-language sense.
+Nope, in an API-contract sense that leads to real, concrete automation and better deliverables than SEOs have ever been able to produce.
+Particularly much better than those Powerpoint-style decks that agencies throw over the fence.
+Anyhoo, this new automated SEO reality comes down
+to:

     step_1 | step_2 | step_3